-As described in Chapter 3, deltaic marsh habitat restoration is being proposed as a cost effective, practicable alternative to provide the expected restoration benefits required.
-Following consideration of public comment on this Draft DARP/EA and Addendum, a Final DARP/EA and Addendum will be published and a final preferred alternative will be implemented.
+As described in Chapter 3, the preferred restoration alternative is a cost effective, practicable alternative to provide the expected restoration benefits required.
+No comments were received on the draft plan.
+The Natural Resource Trustees for each incident developed this Final DARP/EA and Addendum to select the final preferred alternative for implementation.
 Restoration activities will be implemented in accordance with all federal, state, and local permitting requirements.
 Monitoring will be conducted during and following construction to ensure that project designs are followed, and any necessary corrective actions are implemented.
 Following completion of the project, success of the project will be assessed using both qualitative and quantitative monitoring protocols similar to those described in the Delta and Breton National Wildlife Refuges Comprehensive Conservation Plan (NWR CCP) (USFWS 2008).